Businessman, MP (1882-1887), MP (1887-1891), MP (1891-1892), MLA (1892-1895), MLA (1896-1899), Senator.

 He was a member of the Portage la Prairie town council for two years.
 He was elected to the House of Commons for Marquette in 1882, re-elected in 1887 and 1891, resigned in 1892 and was elected to the Manitoba Legislature for Portage la Prairie in 1892, taking on the portfolio of Public Works in the Greenway government.
 Re-elected in 1896, he was defeated in the 1899 provincial general election, then was called to the Senate in January 1900.

 On 15 July 1880, he married Isabella Brown (1861-?), daughter of Duncan Brown of Lobo, Ontario and they had five children: Elizabeth Mabel Watson (1881-1972, wife of Arthur Sidney Swinford), Florence Eleanor Watson (1883-?, wife of Robert Ollerenshaw), Alice Isabel Watson (1886-?, wife of William Henry Barker), Frances Mary Watson (1891-?, wife of James Hilton McGregor), and Robert Wilfrid Watson (1894-1923).
 He was a member of the Presbyterian church and AF & AM.

-He died at Brandon on 19 May 1929.
+He died at Brandon on 19 May 1929 and was buried in the Portage Hillside Cemetery.
 His correspondence (1893-1900) is at the Archives of Manitoba.